Namchee/pleasantcord/README.md

 ## Configuration

-Below is the list of possible configuration for the bot:

 Key | Description
 --- | -----------
 `name` | Discord's bot name
 `imageUrl` | Image to be shown on rich message embeds.
 Should be same as the bot display picture from Discord's Developer Portal.
 `prefix` | Prefix for various commands for the bot.
-`confidence` | Threshold for NSFW content prediction.
+Default: `pc!` `confidence` | Threshold for NSFW content prediction.
 Any content will be moderated if the NSFW probability is higher than this value.
+Default: `0.75` (75 percent)
-`deleteNSFW` | Determine if the bot should repost the NSFW content.
+`deleteNSFW` | Determine if the bot should delete original content and repost the NSFW content by blurring it.
+Default: `true`
-`strike.count` | Determine how many times should a member be warned when commiting a NSFW violation before being banned / kicked
+`strike.count` | Determine how many times should a member be warned when commiting a NSFW violation before being banned or kicked.
+Default: `3`
 `strike.refreshPeriod` | Determine expiration time for member's violation in seconds.
 Set as `-1` if violation should remain permanent.
+Default: `3600` (1 hour)
 `ban` | Determine if excess violators should be banned from the server instead of kicked.

-> This bot **DOES NOT** provide an `unban` command.
-Server administrators must unban the members themselves.
+Default: `false`
 ## Commands

-> Must be prefixed with `prefix` from the config.
-By default, the `prefix` is `!`

 Command | Description
 ------- | -----------